thereyeslab/Smol-FIESTA/README.md

 ``` bash
 conda activate smol_env
 ```
+3. Run threshold calculator (optional but recommended).
+You can use this to get a threshold for the step size used for binding behavior classification.
+See thresh_calculator.md for how to use this script.
+4. Run TrackMateScriptv2 in batch mode in Fiji to get your tracks and spots files compatible to the pipeline.
+See TrackMateScriptV2.md for setup.
+You can skip this if you have spots.csv and tracks.csv files compatible with the pipeline.
+See input_outputs.md.
-3. There are three different ways to run the pipeline:
+5. Run main pipeline: There are three different ways to run the pipeline:

 - A. Run via command line:
 ``` bash